Supa Strikas: Klaus

-Klaus von Jurgen Ulf Gutentag, nicknamed Klaus, is a backup striker for Supa Strikas from Germany who wears the number 2 jersey, he is also very kiddish.
-Klaus has a ling blond hair.
-In some episodes, he was seen playing as a defender.
+Klaus von Klinkerhoffen, known as Klaus, is a player from Germany who wears the number 2 jersey.
+He has long messy, blonde hair.
+In some episodes, he was seen playing as a defender and midfielder.
+Though he isn't very well-built, he is the Supa Strikas' spare striker.
+Nicknamed the "Supa Sub", he will automatically replace lead strikers Shakes or El Matador on the field if either one is unavailable, injured, or too tired to play.
+He has blonde hair and green eyes and pale skin.
+He is quite tall compared to most of his teammates.
 Klaus has excellent passing techniques and terrorizes tired opposition defense as a super substitute.
 He puts on a vulnerable and comical facade to lower the opponents' expectations of his playing, yet he is dead serious when scoring goals.
 Klaus tends to sneeze when nervous.
 His favorite food is strudel.
 Klaus always buys his Aunt Hilda presents from every city Supa Strikas visits.
-He is addicted to the Inspector Von Spectre series and believes that the butler is always guilty.
+He is addicted to the Inspector Von Spector series and believes that the butler is always guilty.
+He is also selfish sometimes and gets angry for small things.
+He is the third Striker of the team.
+Klaus can be easily distracted, and quickly succumb to pressure.
+He is seen behaving childish and in a child type-like manner.
+He also sucks his thumb time and again, has a carefree spirit, and a weird sense of humor.
+Thus, he is rather awkward to be with.

+Regardless of his strange personality, Klaus is actually naturally talented.
+Sadly, his talents go to waste because of his extreme nervousness, instability of mind, and insecurity of not measuring up to his teammates', coach's, and fans' standards.
+He may lock himself in the shower room if ever he grows too nervous before a match.
+Apart from these he also owns a BMW Isetta as shown in the "Rookie Season".